- Property Description Department

 Party buying or receiving the conveyed property.

 Means two or more people own the property with right of survivorship.
-If one of the owners dies, the remaining owner(s) automatically get title to the property.
+If one of the owners dies, the remaining owner(s) is automatically entitled to the property.
 The deed or document creating the joint tenancy must state this fact.
-If it does not, As per Colorado State Statute the property is owned as "tenants in common" (see below).
+If it doesn't, per Colorado state statute, the property is owned as "tenants in common" (see below).

 Means two or more people own the property together, but without right of survivorship.
-Owners each have a separate owned interest in the property and that interest does not pass at death to the other owners, but rather it goes to the heirs of the decedent owner.
+Owners each have a separate interest in the property, and that interest does not pass at death to the other owners.
+Rather, it is transferred to the heirs of the decedent owner.
 In this type of ownership, each person or party may own different amounts of undivided interest in the property.

 Is a description of the property identifying it from all other property in the world.
 It may be a description of a lot, parcel or tract within a platted subdivision.
 It may also be described by a "metes and bounds" description.